pfinorbi/kubernetes-resume-challenge/README.md

 docker run --detach --name ecomweb --network mynetwork --publish 80:80 --env DB_HOST=ecomdb --env DB_USER=ecomuser --env DB_PASSWORD=ecompassword --env DB_NAME=ecomdb <dockerhubusername>/ecom-web:v1
 ```

-When the stack is started we can have a look at it in our favorite browser at http://localhost.
+If both containers are up and running you can have a look at the application in the browser at http://localhost.

-To remove the containers and the network execute:
+To remove the containers and network execute:

 ```
 docker container rm -f  $(docker ps -aq)